Redesigning an e-commerce website and increasing mobile adoption by 32% and revenue by 28%

 KEY INSIGHT

-Competitors either showed no suggestions at all or redirected users to a full listing page, losing context in the process.
 The gap was rich, in-context suggestions that let users evaluate before committing to a click.

 UI Design